Medicare and SpinLife

 What is the reimbursement criteria for wheelchair cushions?

-For wheelchair cushions, the wheelchair for which the cushion will be used must already be on file with Medicare because SpinLife must submit the manufacturer, model and the date of purchase of the wheelchair on file when courtesy billing for the corresponding cushion.
-The beneficiary must also either have a current pressure sore or have a pressure sore on record as Medicare will not cover any preventative items.
-This information must be submitted to SpinLife with the prescription.
+For wheelchair cushions, the wheelchair for which the cushion will be used must already be on file with Medicare.
+Medicare requires the local dealer to submit the manufacturer, model, serial number and the date of purchase of the wheelchair on file.

 How can I find out if my physician has a valid NPI and PECOS enrollment?